3 Things to Know About Using a Power-over-Ethernet (PoE) IP Security Camera

 If your IP security cameras use power-over-ethernet, that means that they work with just one cable that provides both power and a network connection.
 This type of connection is an excellent choice for enterprise organizations that have multiple security cameras.

-PoE provides many practical advantages to your system’s installation, maintenance, and performance.
+PoE provides many practical advantages to your security camera system’s installation, maintenance, and performance.

 Because PoE cameras receive their power through an ethernet cable, there’s no need to install them near electrical outlets.
 This gives you much more control over where you can place cameras.
 When cameras aren’t tied to an electrical outlet, they can be installed in many more places, and if cameras need to be taken down or moved to a new location, all you have to do is move the ethernet cable.

 By reducing the amount of cabling and hardware, there’s much less maintenance than a traditional system and it can be managed through a Simple Network Management Protocol.
 This is a major advantage of cloud systems in general; with cloud-based video security systems, there are no DVRs and the only things you need to maintain are the cameras, cabling and PoE switches.

 Since PoE systems require only one cable to supply power and internet and can installed by anyone, installation is much lower than traditional options.
 With a more traditional system, you are required to hire a certified electrician to install separate power cables.
 This can add expense and burden an organization that wants to move quickly.